Biology has been added to My Courses

 • Populations and sustainability

-Methods of Teaching and Learning
+Methods of teaching and learning

-Students will be expected to take a very active role in their learning.
+Students studying A level Biology will be expected to take a very active role in their learning.
 Before each lesson students will prepare for their learning by watching videos and reading through relevant sections of our online textbook to familiarise themselves with the topic and make notes.
 This means that there is more time in lessons for students to practise skills, investigate topics further, consolidate learning and complete practical investigations.

 Additional support can also be offered to those students who are not studying Maths and/or Chemistry along with Biology.